varguiniano/ScriptableBase/README.md

 * An event system that hooks up with the other features for events like variable value changes.
 * Localization with json integration.

+There is a sample scene with some scripts that showcase the most basic functionality of the framework.

 Of course I'm not reinventing the wheel.
 This is a set of tools that I created to use it on my personal projects, feel free to use it if you find it useful.